Fliplet/fliplet-cli/docs/Data-integration-service.md

 // Save this into a file and run using "fliplet-agent start ./path/to/file.js"

 module.exports.config = {
-  // Fliplet authorisation token from Fliplet Studio
+  // Fliplet authorization token from Fliplet Studio
   authToken: 'eu--123456789',

   // Set to true to test the integration without sending any data to Fliplet servers